The Brutalist: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 90 out of 100, based on 57 critics, indicating "universal acclaim".

 Adrien Brody won his second Academy Award for Best Actor for his performance, while Daniel Blumberg won the Academy Award for Best Original Score.

-The film received a five-star review from The Guardians Peter Bradshaw, who called it "an amazing and engrossing epic".
+The Guardians Peter Bradshaw gave the film five out of five stars, calling it "an amazing and engrossing epic".
 He continued: "The Brutalist obviously takes something from Ayn Rand, but also from Bernard Malamud and Saul Bellow in its depiction of the US immigrant adventure and the promise of success – but maybe Corbet and Fastvold go further and faster into how dizzyingly sensual and sexual it all is".
 Bradshaw concluded: "It is an electrifying piece of work, stunningly shot by cinematographer Lol Crawley and superbly designed by Judy Becker.
 I emerged from this movie light-headed and euphoric, dizzy with rubbernecking at its monumental vastness."
-In a review for Vogue, the cinematography, score, costumes, and production design were described as "sumptuous", "impressively stylish", and possessing a "staggering ambition".
-Some reviews criticized the film, including The Ringers Adam Nayman and The New Yorkers Richard Brody, with the latter writing that "Brady Corbet's epic takes on weighty themes, but fails to infuse its characters with the stuff of life."
-The film's use of VistaVision led to a revival of industry interest in the format, with Paul Thomas Anderson using it to film his 2025 film One Battle After Another, as well as Yorgos Lanthimos's Bugonia (2025), Alejandro González Iñárritu's untitled 2026 film starring Tom Cruise, M. Night Shyamalan's Remain (2026) and Greta Gerwig's Narnia: The Magician's Nephew (2026).
+Owen Gleiberman of Variety wrote that the film is "paced with a pleasing stateliness" despite its long runtime, and "overflows with incident and emotion (...) as if Corbet were making a biopic about a real person."
+He favorably compared Brody's work in The Brutalist to the actor's Academy Award-winning prior role as an Holocaust survivor in The Pianist (2002), writing that "his performance, even at its quietest, is suffused with tumultuous feeling."
+He also highly praised Pearce's performance, writing, "Pearce is often a riveting character actor, but it's been a long time since he popped in a role the way he does here.
+In thick wavy hair and a mustache, speaking with a booming stentorian bluster that's plummy and irresistible, he's like Clark Gable playing Charles Foster Kane."